Description

 After testing hundreds of clients for food allergies and sensitivities we have noted that 1 for 1 have some level of issues with DAIRY.
 Most individuals assume a DAIRY intolerance or allergy means they are “LACTOSE INTOLERANT”.
 That is NOT always the case!

-Certainly a lactose intolerance can be present.
+Certainly, a lactose intolerance can be present.
 You could be reacting poorly to the lactose, the casein, the whey, or all of it.
-So let’s break this down and take a look at lactose, casein and whey, etc.
+So let’s break this down and take a look at lactose, casein, and whey, etc.

 LACTOSE (sugar) INTOLERANCE: Lactose intolerance occurs when people stop making lactase, the digestive enzyme located along the small intestinal wall that breaks lactose into glucose and galactose for easy digestion.
 This usually occurs around the age of four or five (lactose intolerance is incredibly rare in infants, for obvious reasons).
 Without lactase enzymes, lactose is metabolized instead by bacteria which can cause: stomach upset, flatulence, diarrhea, bloating, nausea, and a host of familiar but unwelcome gastrointestinal symptoms.
-Lactose intolerance can develops in people who have stopped producing lactase enzyme as a baby.
+Lactose intolerance can develop in people who have stopped producing lactase enzymes as a baby.
 Some lactose intolerance comes and goes due to damage to particular cells lining the intestines.
 And then some lactose intolerance stems from gut dysbiosis (an imbalance of gut bacteria).

 CASEIN OR WHEY INTOLERANCE: A dairy protein (whey or, more commonly, casein) intolerance or allergy causes a number of symptoms.
 In an allergy, consumption of the offending food elicits an immediate, acute, unmistakable immune response.
-You might get severely plugged sinuses, itchy skin, hives or rashes, hypotension, diarrhea, vomiting, an elevated heart rate, and have difficulty breathing.
+You might get severely plugged sinuses, itchy skin, hives or rashes, hypotension, diarrhea, vomiting, an elevated heart rate, and difficulty breathing.

 Intolerances to the proteins in dairy are a bit more confusing.
 Some of the symptoms are similar to, if milder than those of allergic reactions.
 For some people, it manifests as constipation.
 For others, diarrhea.
-Still others get tingly fingers, joint pain, and a foggy head.
+Still, others get tingly fingers, joint pain, and a foggy head.
 Whatever the symptoms of a dairy protein intolerance, they usually take longer to appear, making identification difficult.

-Causes: A major, and in my opinion likely, candidate for the cause of dairy protein intolerance is intestinal permeability, or leaky gut.
+Causes: A major, and in my opinion likely, candidate for the cause of dairy protein intolerance is intestinal permeability or leaky gut.
 An overly permeable intestine (all intestines are permeable to a certain degree; it’s excessive permeability that’s the main issue) allows protein fragments from the digestive tract into the bloodstream.
 When the immune system identifies these errant proteins as invaders, it does what it does in response to any other invading pathogen: mount an attack and fortify the body’s defenses by releasing histamine (which tries to get rid of the “pathogen” by inducing diarrhea, sneezing, runny nose, watery eyes, and all the other symptoms you might get from an allergic or intolerance reaction).
 In a perfect world, casein may not be inflammatory in and of itself, but its presence in the bloodstream can invite an inflammatory response.

 Casein-rich foods: ALL cheeses, Greek yogurt (yogurt with the whey drained), cottage cheese, casein protein powder